c2is/DoctrineCacheInvalidationBundle/Resources/doc/index.md

 ---------------

-The bundle invalidates doctrine's cache result unless you have activated it and gave to your repositories' queries cacheIds.
+The bundle invalidates doctrine's cache result unless you have activated it and gave cacheIds to your repositories' queries.

 Configure the doctrine cache in your `config_prod.yml` :
 ```yml